reiugit/OneOfAsOptionType/README.md

 # 'OneOf' used as 'Option Type'

-Instead of:
+Similar to

     'Option<TValue>'

-you can also use:
+you can also use

     'OneOf<TValue, None>'